 Enrollment declines averaging between 2 and 4 percent nationwide were reported by 83 percent of the nation’s school districts in March, according to the Association of School Business Officials (ASBO) International.
 An estimated 3 million K-12 students may not have received any formal education — virtual or in-person — since last March.

 As a result, school districts nationwide reported more failing grades for the first semester of the 2020-21 school year than normal.
 Standardized assessments are also revealing disruptions.
-For instance, the Northwest Evaluation Association (NWEA) MAP Growth assessments indicate dips in math performance in Washington state, with students in grades 3-8 scoring between 5 and 10 percent lower than average compared to 2019 tests.
-Math MAP assessments nationwide have declined as well.
+For instance, the Northwest Evaluation Association (NWEA) Measure of Academic Progress (MAP) Growth assessments indicate dips in math performance in Washington state, with students in grades 3-8 scoring between 5 and 10 percent lower than average compared to 2019 tests.

 The pandemic’s toll on classroom instruction is widening achievement gaps for vulnerable students, including those who are English learners, from low-income families, students of color, and students with disabilities.
 Mitigating the pandemic’s impact on “missing” and underachieving learners — from preschoolers to grad students — is chum for lawmakers casting lines for solutions in addressing achievement gaps ingrained for decades but aggravated over the last year.